xavierchia/xavierchia.github.io/_posts/2022-05-15-founder-patterns.md

 ## Categories converge

 "Categories tend to converge on value props, features, messaging, and even design over time.
 It's why every SaaS website looks exactly the same.
 This means you need to reinvent yourself on a consistent cycle.
 When a category converges, there tends to be an audience looking for something completely different.
 One of many ways to find this open space is to ask what the opposite is."* - [Brian Balfour](https://brianbalfour.com/quick-takes/doing-the-opposite)

+## The Law Of Shitty Clickthroughs

+*"Over time, all marketing strategies result in shitty clickthrough rates."* - Andrew Chen

+The first banner ad ever had a clickthrough rate of 78%.
+In 2021, the average varies between 0.05%-0.16%.

+The key corollary is that most of the rewards of marketing channels go to early adopters.

+For example GymShark was able to build a huge brand using influencer marketing before the term existed.
+Similarly, people like Sahil Bloom built huge personal brands on Twitter leveraging the new thread feature.
+Now both of these channels are saturated and it's much harder to do what they did.

+The pattern: A new channel becomes available (e.g. TikTok ads or influencer marketing) and fast-movers start milking it.
+Then once the channel becomes saturated, they start teaching others what they discovered while they simoultaneously start moving on to the next channel.

 ## Startups take off because the founders make them take off